United Airlines: United Economy

-Economy Plus seats are located in the front few rows and exit rows of the economy cabin on all aircraft and have 2 in more recline and at least 5 to 6 in of additional pitch, totaling 4 to 7 in of recline and 35 to 37 in of pitch.
-In-flight services and amenities are the same as the standard United Economy.

-Economy Plus is complimentary for all MileagePlus Premier members.
-Premier 1K, Platinum and Gold members may select an Economy Plus seat during booking, while Silver members can select an Economy Plus seat at check-in.
+United Economy is offered on all aircraft, with a typical 31 in seat pitch and 2 to 5 in of recline.
+Many aircraft include personal seat-back entertainment systems, while others offer streaming media through onboard Wi-Fi.
+Some Boeing 737 aircraft are also equipped with DirecTV.
+Under the United NEXT initiative, all mainline aircraft are planned to have personal touchscreens by 2025.

+Food and beverage service varies by route.
+Domestic and short-haul international flights offer buy-on-board options, while long-haul international flights include complimentary meals.
+All flights offer free snacks and non-alcoholic beverages, with complimentary beer and wine on long-haul international routes.

 Basic Economy

-Basic Economy is available on select routes.
-Intended to be United's lowest fare, Basic Economy fares provide most of the same inflight services and amenities as the standard United Economy.
-With Basic Economy, passengers do not get to select their seat assignment and are typically placed in the rear of the aircraft.
-Carry-on luggage is not allowed; however, passengers may bring a smaller personal item that can be placed under the seat in front of them.

-Passengers booking in Basic Economy cannot use some MileagePlus and Premier member benefits, such as complimentary upgrades.
+Basic Economy is United's lowest fare type.
+Passengers receive the same onboard service as standard economy but face restrictions including no advance seat assignment, limited carry-on allowances and reduced eligibility for MileagePlus and Premier benefits.

 Reward programs

 Frequent flyer programs

 MileagePlus is the frequent flyer program for United Airlines.
 Published MileagePlus Premier tiers are Premier Silver, Premier Gold, Premier Platinum, and Premier 1K.
 Unpublished tiers include United Global Services and Chairman's Circle.

 As United is a Star Alliance member, customers reaching certain qualifications are entitled to certain benefits which may be used across the entirety of the Star Alliance network.
 Premier Silver customers are given Star Alliance Silver status, while Premier Gold customers and higher are given Star Alliance Gold status.